lukso-network/docs/docs/learn/dapp-developer/connect-profile.md

 # Connect a Universal Profile

-To interact with a [Universal Profile](../../standards/universal-profile/introduction.md), we recommend your dApp to call the `window.lukso` object within the browser.
-Before a connection can be established, users have to create their Universal Profile by:
+To interact with a [Universal Profile](../../standards/universal-profile/introduction.md), several methods are available, each catering to different developer requirements and scenarios.
+Before a connection can be established, users must create their Universal Profile by:

 1. [Installing the Universal Profile Browser Extension](/install-up-browser-extension)
 2. [Deploying their Universal Profile](https://my.universalprofile.cloud)

+Below, we detail the most common approaches and explain why a developer might prefer one over the others.

+## Using `window.lukso`

+The `window.lukso` method is tailored for direct integration with the UP Browser Extension.
+This approach allows developers to engage directly with the UP Browser Extension without the need to consider compatibility with other extensions.

 :::info Wallet Compatibility